Sterling submachine gun: Manufacture

 Over 400,000 Sterlings were manufactured between 1953 and 1988.
 Sterling built them at their factory in Dagenham for the British armed forces and for overseas sales, while Liverpool's Royal Ordnance Factory Fazakerley constructed them exclusively for the British military.
 Production ceased in 1988 with the closing of Sterling Armaments by British Aerospace/Royal Ordnance.
-Fazakerley no longer makes full weapons, but still manufactures spare parts for certified end users.

 Sterling produced its own magazines, with those intended for British military use being marked "L1A1".
 L1A2 magazines were variously manufactured by Fazakerley, Royal Laboratories Woolwich, Rolls Razor, and Mettoy; out of the 1,723,623 magazines contracted for, Mettoy was to produce 227,262, Rolls Razor was to produce 309,800, and the remaining 1.2 million were produced by Fazakerley and Woolwich.

 A Chilean variant was made by FAMAE as the PAF submachine gun but was different externally as it had a shorter receiver lacking the barrel shroud.

 Canada also manufactured a variant under licence, called the Submachine Gun 9 mm C1 made by Canadian Arsenals Limited.
 It is made from stamped metal instead of cast metal and is capable of handling a C1 bayonet, which is only used during public exhibition events and not for combat operations.

 A similar weapon, the Sub-Machine Gun Carbine 9 mm 1A1, was manufactured under licence by the Indian Ordnance Factory at Kanpur beginning in 1963, along with a Sub-Machine Gun Carbine 9 mm 2A1, manufactured beginning in 1977.
 As of 2012, it has been reported that at least 5,000 of these SMGs were made in India.

 The PAWS ZX was manufactured in the United States by Police Arms Weapons Services.
 It was available in 9x19mm Parabellum (ZX-5) and .45 ACP (ZX-7).
 The weapon was available in closed-bolt semi automatic with various barrel lengths and the ability to use magazines from Stens (ZX-6), M3 Grease guns (ZX-8) and even UZI magazines (ZX-6A1).
 An integrally suppressed variant, the ZX7SS existed.
 One prototype was chambered in .40 S&W and prototypes were to be made in .30 Carbine using M1 Carbine magazines.
-Advantages of the ZX trigger group was the amount of only 3 components compared to the 36 of the Sterling.
+Advantages of the ZX trigger group was the amount of only three components compared to the 36 of the Sterling.
 The pistol grip was rubber instead of plastic which improved comfort and handling.
-The molly coat crackle paint was less labor intensive for mass production than that used by Sterling and allowed the user/armourer to repair scratches by field stripping the weapon completely and re-baking the receiver in an oven.
+The molly coat crackle paint was less labour-intensive for mass production than that used by Sterling and allowed the user/armourer to repair scratches by field stripping the weapon completely and re-baking the receiver in an oven.